 Thirdly, when I was a child my parents didn't allow me to eat too many foods that were laced with E-numbers and additives.
 As a result I have the ability to concentrate for more than ten minutes on any particular thing.
 If I read a book, I don't have to stop every two minutes because I want to watch a moth flying round the room.
 If I want to go for a run, I'll go for a run.
 If I want to go cycling, I'll get on my bike.
 I don't have the gadfly attention span that means that after half an hour of swimming, I think "bored now!" and have to get on a bike.
 Or go riding for a couple of miles, and then think "well, I'm not very good at this.
 Maybe I'll try running for a change instead."
 Maybe if you could take a Game Boy with you to the swimming pool, you never would have had the kind of brain-addled idiocy come over you that made you think it was time to do a triathlon.

-Oh, and fourth, if you were any good at all at any one of those sports, why didn't you stick to it?
+were any good at all at any one of those sports, why didn't you stick to it?
 Ah.
 That's right, because you're rubbish at all three.
 Quantity doesn't always imply quality, you know.

 * delete according to your prejudices